dakarie/MIST-4610-Group-7-Project/README.md

      ```

 5. **Query 5: (Simple)**
-   - **Description:** Identifies inventory items with stock below the average.
+   - **Description:** Displays all products whose current stock quantity is below the average inventory level across all products.
-   - **Justification:** Aids in proactive restocking and inventory optimization to avoid product outages.
+   - **Justification:** This query helps managers identify understocked products so they can prioritize reordering or replenishing.
+Keeping an eye on inventory levels ensures that high-demand items are always available and helps avoid lost sales due to stockouts.

    - **SQL Code:**
      ```sql
      SELECT